anjani-dhrangadhariya/distant-cto/Data/README.md

 ## Availability

 The dataset is available in `.txt` file format.
-Full dataset could be downloaded from [here](https://pages.github.com/).
+Full dataset could be downloaded from [the dummy link](https://pages.github.com/).

 This directory includes two data files:
 1) `extraction1_pos_posnegtrail_conf1.txt` - the `.txt` data files contains all the weak annotations, source intervention terms mapped onto target sentences from clinicaltrials.org (CTO) with a confidence score of 1.0, and